johnyzed/puppet-etcd/README.md

 This puppet module will install and configure etcd on stand-alone or a cluster environment.
+It will dowload and install the last stable version of etcd disponible on the [github etcd repo of coreos](https://github.com/coreos/etcd).

 ##Require
 In order to run, this module needs the following puppet modules: